realgjl/r_basic/README.md

 ```
  - Other sections: extentions (R); Syntax mode (R); console type (terminal); debugger (pdb); indentation (default)

-5. Add the binary file to system's path: Go to the file "/etc/paths", add the path ("/Users/realgjl/miniconda3/envs/r_env/bin") in it. **Make sure this new miniconda directory is the first one, meaning that it will have precedence.**
+5. Add the binary file to **system path**: Go to the file "/etc/paths", add the path ("/Users/realgjl/miniconda3/envs/r_env/bin") in it. **Make sure this new miniconda directory is the first one, meaning that it will have precedence.**